 NELSON STEVENS

-b.
-1938 - 2022
+B. 1938 - 2022

 Nelson Stevens was a Brooklyn-native artist and retired educator in Owings Mills, Maryland.
 Stevens’ work is focused on the empowerment of Black communities through visual representation, often depicting iconic aspects of African American culture, style, and leaders.
 One of Stevens’ earliest childhood memories was of drawing in chalk on the sidewalk in front of his home.
 After completing his work, he’d go up to the roof to look down at it—these were his first murals.